-The Fairmont State University School of Fine Arts recognized students for their scholarship at the Academic Awards Ceremony at the end of the spring 2014 semester.
+The Fairmont State University School of Education, Health and Human Performance honored students at the Academic Awards Ceremony at the end of the spring 2017 semester.

 FSU Provost Dr. Christina Lavorata; Dr. Carolyn Crislip-Tacy, Dean of the School of Education, Health and Human Performance; and RJ Gimbl, Director of the Fairmont State Foundation, greeted students.
 Awards were presented by Dean Crislip-Tacy and Dr. Paul Reneau, Associate Dean.

 More than 400 students will participate in the 148th Commencement for Fairmont State University at 1 p.m.
 Saturday, May 13, in the Feaster Center.